About | Governance | WIS

 WIS Connection: Flavia has a child enrolled in the Class of 2028.

-Industry/Expertise: International Monetary Fund, Chief of General Resources Division for the Finance Department
+Industry/Expertise: International Monetary Fund, Assistant Director and Chief, General Resources and SDR Division, Finance Department

 Board Committee: Governance